 I scratch my sore head and pull myself to my feet, I’m missing a shoe and I don’t know whose shirt I’m wearing.
 I find a random pack of cigarettes on the sticky liquor coffee table and I light myself one with a lighter in my pocket.

 On the couch I find my friend slumped over the armrest, her hair strewn over her face.
-I nudge her with my foot and she mumble incoherently at me and waves me off, I roll my eyes and nudge her harder with my foot and take another long drag off the cigarette.
+I nudge her with my foot causing her to mumble incoherently at me and wave me off.
+I roll my eyes and nudge her harder with my foot and take another long drag off the cigarette.

-“You need to wake up Amber, I don’t even know where we are.”
-I say to her, my voice raspy from my dry Sahara of a mouth.
-She mumbles at me again and rolls over, turning away and ending our conversation; if you could even call it a conversation.
-“Some friend you are.”
-I say to her and she responds with a closed eye middle finger.
+“You need to wake up Amber, I don’t even know where we are,” I say to her, my voice raspy from my Sahara of a mouth.
+She mumbles at me again and rolls over, turning away signaling the end of our conversation; if you could even call it a conversation.
+“Some friend you are,” I say to her and she responds with a closed eye middle finger.

-My lower side twinges with a burning pain, and I pull up the shirt to find an angry red tattoo.
+My lower side twinges with burning pain so I pull up the shirt to find an angry red tattoo.
 “A tattoo?
 Really?”
 I roll my eyes and drop the shirt, how teenage drunk cliche of me.

 Sighing I find my way around the small trailer where loads of teens are passed out in weird positions.
 The screen door opens with a loud bang and I step into the warm summer air, there are still stars in the sky but the horizon is a lighter shade of blue.

-I find my cellphone in my back pocket with a crack along the screen, putting a line through a picture of Amber and I. How symbolic.
+I find my cellphone in my back pocket with a crack spiderwebbing the screen, putting a line through a picture of Amber and me.
+How symbolic.

-I know if I don’t find myself a ride then I will be here all day, and either way my parents will wake up to me not being asleep in my bed; there truly is no was of avoiding the hammer.
-I dial my moms number and put the phone to my face, the crack pushing into my cheek.
+I know if I don’t find myself a ride then I will be here all day, and either way, my parents will wake up to me not being asleep in my bed; there truly is no avoiding the hammer.
+I dial my mom’s number and put the phone to my face, the crack pushing into my cheek.